arwalulu/palmvision.sa/README.md

 # 🌴 PalmVision – AI-Based Date Palm Disease Detection System

-PalmVision is an intelligent decision-support system for **date palm disease detection** using deep learning and computer vision.
+PalmVision is an intelligent decision-support system for **date palm disease detection** using deep learning.
 The system leverages **EfficientNetB0 enhanced with CBAM attention** to classify palm leaf images into four disease categories and provides actionable recommendations via a web-based interface.

 ---